-h) Net Loans (Accounting Policy for 2018)
+h) Net Loans

 Loans are measured at amortised cost or mandatorily at fair value through profit or loss depending on the business model and the solely payment of principal and interest application (refer note f).
-Other loans and receivables in 2017 are renamed to Net loans in 2018 to better describe the financial instruments.

 When calculating the effective interest on non-credit impaired loans measured at amortised cost, the CSi group estimates cash flows considering all contractual terms of the financial instruments including premiums, discounts, fees and transactions costs but not expected credit losses.
+However, for purchased or originated credit impaired loans, the initial lifetime expected credit losses are included in the estimated cash flows when computing the effective interest method.

-→ For detailed impairment guidance, refer note g.
+\rightarrow For detailed impairment guidance, refer note g.